andreas-mausch/andreas-mausch.github.io/posts/2022-11-28-virtual-machines-virtualbox-libvirt-qemu-vagrant/index.md

   - libvirt-nss: an extension module to access a libvirt machine by it's hostname
 - **cloud-init**: A tool to set up a brand new machine.
 It will set up networking, SSH keys, create users and so on.

+I have used these versions for the commands in this post:

+- GCC: 12
+- arm gnueabihf binutils: 2.38
+- QEMU: 7.1.0
+- libvirt: 8.9.0
+- virt-manager / virt-install: 4.1.0

 ## Why not just pure QEMU?

 QEMU works great on it's own.